temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

 > [!Note]
 > Always make sure you use a valid email address (i.e. org admins can receive emails from the Temenos Continuous Deployment team about templates).
 By using fake emails you won’t get these notifications that can impact you/your organization’s work on the platform.

-Once logged in to your desired organization you can copy the org ID and name:
+Once logged in to your desired organization you can copy the org ID and name.

 ![](./images/organisation-details.png)